mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 We'll cover *expresions* in much greater detail shortly, but I'm going to break this down since this is our first time of seeing it, and the syntax can catch people off guard.
 I weigh about *86* kilograms.
 Looking at the previous results, it looks like I devide the gravity of a body by the gravity of Earth and then multiply that value by my weight, I can find out how much I'd weigh on every main body.

 I'm going to have to use an expression to accomplish this.
-The first expression I'm going to use is the *$multiply* arithmetic expression.
+The first expression I'm going to use is the *$multiply* arithmetic expression. *$multiply* takes an array of values and multiplies them together.
+So I know, I need to multiply my weight times the ratio of a specific planet's gravity devided by the Earth's gravity.